Hey is a visionary alternative to Gmail. But it’s missing the basics

 Although I like a lot of Hey’s ideas, too often the app gets in its own way and makes email feel more laborious.
 That’s partly because it’s missing some important features, and partly because its core concepts are at odds with how I handle email.

 Table stakes email features are absent.
 As of now, Hey doesn’t offer undo send or undo delete, signatures, snoozing, or scheduled sending.
 It also doesn’t integrate with calendars, which makes a hassle out of meeting invites.
 (After receiving an invite in Hey, I had to download a .ICS file and re-upload it into Google Calendar.)
-Hey won’t say whether it will add any of these features in the future.
+Basecamp won’t say whether it will add any of these features in the future.

 Notifications are nice sometimes.
 A funny thing happened to me over my two-week trial with Hey: I started checking it compulsively throughout the day for new messages.